m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

   JavaScript codebases are difficult to express in a typesafe way in TypeScript.
-  Typically this involves some form of runtime reflection, which I'm not going to talk about today and is typically a problem for less experienced or especially stubborn users (sometime legitmate stubbornness!).
+  Typically this involves some form of runtime reflection, which I'm not going to talk about today and is typically a problem for less experienced or especially stubborn users (sometimes legitimate stubbornness!).
 - Type 2: Users understanding TypeScript features in isolation and get confused when they try to combine them in ways that seem conceptually natural, but do not work as expected.
 This is often simply because this combination of